nguyentruongtho2001/nguyentruongtho2001/README.md

 ## About Me
 Hello GitHub!

-I am Nguyễn Trường Thọ, a graduate with a software engineering degree from Hutech University, Ho Chi Minh City, and currently working as a WordPress Developer at AI Zone.
+I am Nguyễn Trường Thọ, a graduate with a software engineering degree from Hutech University, Ho Chi Minh City.

 In the past, I gained programming experience in software projects that provided enterprise management solutions such as ERP and DMS.
 Currently, I work for a company specializing in Aygency, where I have been learning about SEO while simultaneously developing service websites using WordPress/Elementor and Laravel.
 I believe in the power of self-learning.
 My love for programming, logical reasoning abilities, and deep passion for technology have fueled my enthusiasm for coding.